-Cook corn in husks over medium high heat, turning every 3 to 5 minutes.
+Cook corn in husks over medium-high heat, turning every 3 to 5 minutes.
 Start checking for doneness after about 15 minutes.
 Grilling corn in the husk can take anywhere from 15 to 30 minutes depending on your grill and temperature fluctuations.

 Wrapped in Foil

-Preheat the grill to medium-high heat, place the foil packets on the grill grates and grill for 15 to 25 minutes, turning occasionally.
+Preheat the grill to medium-high heat, place the foil packets on the grill grates, and grill for 15 to 25 minutes, turning occasionally.

 Straight on the Grill

 This is the quickest and easiest method and is the method featured in the recipe card below.
 Shuck and clean the corn, no soaking necessary.
-Preheat the grill to medium-high heat, place the shucked corn on the grill, turn every couple minutes until hot, tender and lightly charred all over.
+Preheat the grill to medium-high heat, place the shucked corn on the grill, and turn every couple minutes until hot, tender, and lightly charred all over.

 This method should only take 10 to 15 minutes depending on your grill and temperature settings.
 Corn cooked directly on the grill will lose some moisture due to the direct heat.
-To prevent the corn from becoming dried out or chewy, do not over-cook them.
+To prevent the corn from becoming dried out or chewy, do not overcook them.

-Keep it simple and serve with butter, salt and pepper, or add your favorite toppings and enjoy.
+Keep it simple and serve with butter, salt, and pepper, or add your favorite toppings and enjoy.